CloudLabsAI-Azure/pbiworkshops/Data Factory in a Day/Exercise 2.md

     ![Get data http](./Media/get-data-http.png)

 1. Paste the following sample Zip file address from GitHub into the **Url** path.
-Optionally, you can also set the **Connection name** property to something more discoverable for future use, such as "ContosoSample."
-Naming your connections helps in easily identifying and managing different data sources within your project.
+Optionally, you can also set the **Connection name** property to something more discoverable for future use, such as **ContosoSample** Naming your connections helps in easily identifying and managing different data sources within your project.
 Once complete, select **Connect** to establish the connection.

     ```text
     https://github.com/microsoft/pbiworkshops/raw/main/Day%20After%20Dashboard%20in%20a%20Day/Source_Files/ContosoSales.zip